Adding Rows and Columns in the Data View

 When the tech co map layer is selected, the name of the connected dataset appears underneath the layer name as a link.

 Click on the

-The connected dataset opens in a new window, enabling you to add rows and columns.
+The connected dataset opens in a new tab, enabling you to edit values or add rows and columns.

 Any changes applied to your dataset are automatically reflected in your map.
-For example, if I add a row of data, the next time I refresh the map in Builder, the analysis will rerun since my dataset was updated!
+For example, if I add a new row of data, the next time I refresh the map in Builder that uses this dataset, the analysis will rerun since my dataset was updated!